Eggshell is a biodegradable item that you can collect from kitchen scraps and use it throughout the garden to add nutrients for plants.

-Once the seedling is ready to transplant, crush the eggshell and plant the seedling with its shell into the larger container or straight in the garden.
+Once the seedling is ready to transplant, crush the eggshell and plant the seedling with its shell into the larger container or straight into the garden.

 Eggshells for watering plants.
 Put the dried-up eggshells into the blender or food processor.
-Use the pulse option to make eggshells powder.
+Use the pulse option to make eggshell powder.

 Add the powder into a gallon of a watering can.
 Water the plants with this solution.
-Alternatively, you can boil the eggshells and use the cooled down boiled water for watering the plant.Save those eggshells and use them to get multiples benefits for the garden. #organicgardening #eggshellsforgardening Click To Tweet
+Alternatively, you can boil the eggshells and use the cooled-down boiled water for watering the plant.Save those eggshells and use them to get multiple benefits for the garden. #organicgardening #eggshellsforgardening Click To Tweet

 Eggshells are entirely biodegradable.
 But if you put the whole piece in the ground, it will take longer to degrade.
 I often find some crushed shell pieces from the previous year.

 Crushing it into smaller pieces or turn it into powder will help to speed up the decomposing process.